Spit Card Game (Rules and Instructions)

 Starting the Game

-First, you decide which one of you will be the dealer.
-The dealer’s job is to shuffle the cards and deal them all among the two of you, one card at a time.
+First, decide on the dealer.
+The dealer’s job is to shuffle the cards and deal them all among the two participating players, one card at a time.

-Next, each of you deals a portion of your cards into your respective five down-facing stockpiles with the following number of cards:
+Next, each of the players deals a portion of their cards into their respective five down-facing stockpiles with the following number of cards:

 • Pile = 1 card